-We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund, the aggregate remaining fund information, and the discretely presented component unit of the City of Springfield, Massachusetts, as of and for the fiscal year ended June 30, 2005 (except for the Springfield Contributory Retirement System which is as of and for the year ended December 31, 2004), which collectively comprise the City's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund, the aggregate remaining fund information, and the discretely presented component unit of the City of Springfield, Massachusetts, as of and for the fiscal year ended June 30, 2006 (except for the Springfield Contributory Retirement System which is as of and for the year ended December 31, 2005), which collectively comprise the City's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the City of Springfield, Massachusetts' management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The basic financial statements of the City as of June 30, 2004 were audited by other auditors whose report, which was qualified for not including the financial activities of the Springfield Redevelopment Authority and the Massachusetts Career Development Institute, Inc. (component units of the City), was dated December 4, 2004.
-The Springfield Water and Sewer Commission, a component unit of the City, was not included in the June 30, 2004 basic financial statements but the other auditors report was not qualified for that fact.
-We also audited the adjustments described in Note 17 that were applied to restate the fiscal year 2004 basic financial statements.
-In our opinion, such adjustments are appropriate and have been properly applied.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.